I’ve worked with polyurethane surfaces for years, and I know many people love its finish. However, not everyone feels the same.

 Step #5: Prime the Surface

 If you opt not to use a deglosser, you need to sand the surface.
-Make sure to prime the surface.
-The bonding primer will help the paint stick to the polyurethane.
-Applying a good quality primer also adds a layer of protection to the surface.
-We suggest using Zinsser or Kilz Primer for this step.
+Priming is crucial at this stage.
+A good bonding primer ensures the paint adheres well to the polyurethane.
+Beyond just aiding adhesion, a high-quality primer also offers an extra protective layer.
+Personally, I’ve had great results with Zinsser or Kilz Primer for this process.

 Once the primer has dried, sand the surface to give it a bit of scuffing up.

 Step #6: Paint the Surface